 All Saints Church, Ashmont

-One stormy Sunday, Mary Lothrop Peabody and her husband Oliver were stranded by a snow squall near the small wooden chapel of All Saints in the Dorchester neighborhood of Boston They were on their way from their estate in Milton to church.
+One stormy Sunday, a snow squall stranded Mary Lothrop Peabody and her husband Oliver near the small wooden chapel of All Saints in Boston’s Dorchester neighborhood.
+They were on their way from their estate in Milton to church.
 They had just lost a young child.
-So had the rector of the All Saints chapel.
-It was Dec.
+Coincidentally, so had the rector of the All Saints chapel.
+The storm hit them on Dec.
 28, 1879, the Feast of the Holy Innocents.

 The Peabodys stopped in the chapel instead of forging on to church in Boston.
-They were profoundly moved by the sermon.
+The sermon moved them deeply.
 The minister preached, “Rachel, weeping for her children, and would not be comforted, because they are not.”

-Oliver was a founder of the investment bank Kidder, Peabody.
+Oliver had co-founded the investment bank Kidder, Peabody.
 He and Mary decided to build a new All Saints church.
 They, like Cram, were children of Unitarian ministers who became Anglo-Catholics, aka High Episcopalians.

 All Saints Church

-Cram stressed local workmen and local materials – hence, the building is made of granite.
-It was beautifully decorated by some of the finest Arts and Crafts artisans in the region: woodcarver Johannes Kirchmayer, ironworker Frank Koralewski and stained glass artisan Charles Connick.
+Cram stressed local workmen and local materials – hence, he ordered the building built of granite.
+Some of the finest Arts and Crafts artisans in the region decorated the interior: woodcarver Johannes Kirchmayer, ironworker Frank Koralewski and stained glass artisan Charles Connick.

-In the early 19th century, many residents of South Newport, R.I., couldn't afford to attend church because they were required to buy pew seats.
-In 1841, three women from Trinity Church held religious meetings in their homes.
-Eight years later they had 88 members and bought an empty Baptist church.
-They were admitted to the Rhode Island Episcopal diocese in 1852, and in 1855 a wooden Tudor church was built.
-Half a century later that building fell into disrepair.
+In the early 19th century, many residents of South Newport, R.I., couldn’t afford to attend church because they had to buy pew seats.
+So in 1841, three women from Trinity Church began to hold religious meetings in their homes.

 Today, Emmanuel still prides itself on welcoming anyone who wishes to worship.